astrojuanlu/sphinx-github-role/README.md

 # sphinx-github-role

-A github role for Sphinx
+A github role for Sphinx.

 ## Usage